SAN FRANCISCO’s BEST ●Attractions●Neighborhoods/Shopping+Restaurants

 1000 BLOCK/ending at 22nd St.

 Casa Bonampak #1051.
-In addition to a plethora of Trump, Hillary, and other pinata heads for bashing at your party, you can order specialty items for a customized fiesta.
+In addition to a plethora of Trump, Hillary, and other political pinata heads for bashing at your party, you can order specialty items for a customized fiesta.

 Boogaloos 3296 22nd St./Valencia St. Comfy booths line the walls of this large open room, while mosaics provide accents and artwork by individuals with disabilities cheer up the walls.
 After the usual wait, service is quick.
 Scramblers are made to order from a list of ingredients, and several variations of eggs Benedict are options.
 Lemon-cornmeal pancakes, a spicy Mexican-style breakfast, and even The Basic--two eggs and homefries--are also on the menu.
 Breakfast is served all day, but at lunch sandwiches, soups, and salads join the menu.
 The housemade savory biscuits are the best, and many vegetarian choices are provided.